 There are many reasons why you may need to restrict access to your data.
 It may be commercially sensitive, or contain personal information about subjects, or you may simply not be ready to publish it yet.
 Either way, you will need to think carefully about how you store it to prevent unauthorised users accessing it.

 Equally important will be ensuring that collaborators can have access, whether they are other members of the university or external partners.

-See Information Security and Compliance including a link to the IT Security and Use Policy below.
+See the Information Security and Compliance page including a link to the IT Security and Use Policy below.

 While working on a project, you will often need to share data with other members of your team or with external collaborators at other institutions or commercial partners.

 Think about who needs access to your data; is this just colleagues at your institution or will your collaborators need access?
 You may need to think about protecting sensitive data from unauthorised access.
 Data management plans can help to manage Freedom of Information Requests (FoI) by demonstrating intent to publish in the future.
 See Freedom of Information at the University of Westminster and FOI and Research Data Q&A (Jisc) for further information.